MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 ## System Events

 Displays pause and resume capacity events.
 For more information see [Monitor a paused capacity](monitor-paused-capacity.md).
+When the state of the capacity has remained unchanged for last 14 days, the table doesn't display any information.

 The system events table displays the following elements: